isabella232/azure-mobile-engagement-app-android/README.md

+# Azure Mobile Engagement service has been retired and is no longer available.

-﻿# Azure Mobile Engagement Android App
+# Azure Mobile Engagement Android App

 The Android Azure Mobile Engagement application.